-Don’t panic though, the timeline is empty because we don’t have any task durations yet.
-So for now, set each task duration to the smallest unit possible (1 day) through a click and drag on the timeline.
+Please don’t panic; the timeline is empty because we don’t have any task durations yet.
+So, for now, set each task duration to the smallest unit possible (1 day) through a click and drag on the timeline.
 We’ll take care of the actual durations at a later step.

 Gantt Chart View in Paymo

 - The blue rectangle stands for the project

 - Circular tubes stand for tasks (green – on track, red – off track)

 - Yellow diamond stands for milestones

 Good, we’re now ready!
 To create a dependency between tasks, hover over a task until two circles appear at the front and end.

 Then, unite it with the circle of another task according to the type of dependency that you want to set.
 Paymo supports all four (FS, FF, SS, SF), but I will stick with the popular finish-to-start one for simplicity and do the same for the rest.

 Task dependency (2) in Paymo

 But say you want the “Design” and “Front-end development” tasks to overlap for one day.
 After all, developers can glance at the existing assets and start coding before the final ones are submitted.
 What then?